-Credit card default happens when you've become severely delinquent on your credit card payment.
-It's a serious credit card status that not only affects your standing with that credit card issuer, but also your credit standing in general and your ability to get approved for credit cards, loans, and other credit-based services.
+Credit card default happens when you have become severely delinquent on your credit card payments.
+Default is a serious credit card status that affects not only your standing with that credit card issuer but also your credit standing in general and your ability to get approved for other credit-based services.

 How Credit Card Default Happens

-In the months leading up to credit card default, your (late) payment status will be reported to the three major credit bureaus and your credit score will be impacted by the lateness of your payments.
-If you apply for any new credit cards or loans after a credit card default, your application will likely be denied because creditors think you're at risk of defaulting on any new credit obligations.
-In fact, some lenders won't approve you at all until you've cleared up the default balance (or it drops off your credit report).
+In the months leading up to a default, your (late) payment status will be reported to the three major credit bureaus, and your credit score will be impacted by the lateness of your payments.
+If you apply for any new credit cards or loans after a default, your application will likely be denied because creditors think you are at risk of defaulting on any new credit obligations.
+In fact, some lenders will not approve you at all until you have cleared up the default balance (or it drops off your credit report).

-- Pay the account in full, if you have the money, of course.
+- Pay the account in full (if you have the money).
 First, try negotiating a pay for delete where the credit card issuer removes the account from your credit report in exchange for payment.
-Some creditors may agree, others won't, but you won't know if you don't ask.
+Some creditors may agree while others will not, but you will not know if you do not ask.

 - Settle the account for less than the amount due.
-Settling the debt is also a negotiation.
-The creditor doesn't have to accept an amount lower than the balance due, but some can be persuaded.
+It may be possible to settle the debt.
+The creditor does not have to accept an amount lower than the balance due, but some can be persuaded.

-- File bankruptcy.
+- File for bankruptcy.
 Depending on the extent of the default and any other debts you have, you may consider filing bankruptcy to either restructure your debt and make it more affordable or to have it discharged.
-Note that bankruptcy stays on your credit report for 7-10 years, so it's not a decision to enter lightly.
+Note that bankruptcy stays on your credit report for 7 to 10 years, so it is not a decision to enter lightly.

 - Do nothing.
-You can ignore the account, perhaps decide what to do about it later on down the road.
-Note that the creditor can still pursue you for the debt, list it on your credit report, and may even sue you as long as the statute of limitations is in effect.
+You can try ignoring the account, but note that the creditor can still pursue you for the debt, list it on your credit report, and may even sue you as long as the statute of limitations is in effect.